dingzhaowei/SiteTestMP/src/main/webapp/Doc_TestCase.md

 *Note: If you directly implement the test case in your automation project, and run it following the way below, it will also be automatically added to the Web Console.*

+*Note: for TestMP v1.0.3, please download [testsync-1.0.3.jar](http://central.maven.org/maven2/org/testmp/testsync/1.0.3/testsync-1.0.3.jar) to replace lib/testsync-1.0.2.jar if you are going to add lib/\*.jar to the classpath.*

 # Run Test Case #

 Any updates of *@TestDoc* and the test result can be automatically synchronized to the Web Console.
 The only necessary step is passing the JVM arguments below when running test case: